ForModLabUHel/forClimate/README_mottiprebas.md

 >[!NOTE]
 >The data file directories (*initmotti, mottistand, mottimodeltree, prebascoeff*) must exist before simulation.
->Also the inital Motti file (in this case *prebasTest.txt*) must exist and be able to produce
+>Also the primary  Motti init file (in this case *prebasTest.txt*) must exist and be able to produce
 >the first *Stand.txt* and *ModelTrees.txt* files.

-The number 20 is the simulation time (years).
+The option *-y 20* is the simulation time (years).
 The last growth step is from 15 to 20, i.e the growth step  is 5 by default.
 *prebasTest.txt* is used with the Motti initialization run (the file must exist with reasonable content).
 *Stand.txt* is is the first Motti stand level data file and *ModelTrees.txt* is the first model tree data file after the initialization run.
 They also provide name templates for files to be created during simulation.